Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the tree is empty.

-Returns a reference to the value with the smallest key:
+Returns a reference to one value with the smallest key:
 ```
 int min_value = tree.min();
 ```